 Do you know that while we enjoy winter by soaking in the sun, eating delicious winter foods, and building our immunity, it is also essential to layer up newborns in warm winter essentials to protect them from the harsh weather?

-But sometimes, a few things take a back seat during winters either due to the cold weather, or sometimes just due to the lack of awareness and information or some myths that we believe in.
+But sometimes, a few things take a back seat during winter, either due to the cold weather or sometimes just due to the need for more awareness and information about some myths that we believe in.
 Should cloth diapering be one such thing that should take a backseat?
-Especially in a country like India, where the winters & the temperatures range from mild winters to harsh ones.
+Especially in a country like India, where the winters & temperatures range from mild winters to harsh ones.
 NO is the answer!

-Let us try to understand the reasons as to why cloth diapering during winters is not preferred, and debunk each myth one by one.
+Let us try to understand the reasons why cloth diapering during winter is not preferred, and debunk each myth one by one.
 Here you go!

-The truth is, cloth diapers will NOT give your baby a cold.
-On the contrary, the Feel-Dry Layer or the lining that touches your baby's skin is meant to wick the moisture away and keep the skin warm and not let it feel the wetness and cold.
-So, just like any other weather, as long as you keep changing the cloth diapers on time, they will not cause any health issues to your baby.
+The truth is, baby cloth diapers will NOT give your baby a cold.
+On the contrary, the Feel-Dry Layer, or the lining that touches your baby's skin, is meant to wick the moisture away and keep the skin warm, not letting it feel wet and cold.
+So, just like any other weather in India, as long as you keep changing the cloth diapers on time, they will not cause any health issues to your baby.

-As far as the rashes are concerned, it is true that babies pee more during winters.
-But again, as long as the bum is dry & clean, there are no chances of any skin irritation or rash occurring.
-Skin tends to get dry naturally during winters.
-Thus applying coconut oil after cleaning & before changing the diaper is also helpful.
+As far as rashes are concerned, it is true that babies pee more during winter.
+But again, as long as the bum is dry and clean, there are no chances of any skin irritation or rash occurring.
+Skin tends to get dry naturally during winter.
+Thus applying coconut oil after cleaning and before changing the diaper is also helpful.

 In conclusion, cloth diapering is meant to keep your stress as a parent away, not add to it.
-Making a few alterations in winters, just like we do for ourselves by adding layers & blankets to the daily essentials, a bit of change in washing cycle and one-time investment will make cloth diapering as easy in winter as in any other season.
+Making a few alterations in winter, just like we do for ourselves by adding layers & blankets to the daily essentials, a bit of change in the washing cycle, and a one-time investment will make cloth diapering as easy in winter as in any other season.

 Happy Cloth Diapering!